|

 beaver tail recipe

-After frying, there are all different ways to top these off, but we kept to the traditional cinnamon sugar, and they were so, so yummy!
+After frying, there are all different ways to top these off, but we kept to the traditional and my favorite topping of cinnamon and sugar, and they were so, so yummy!
+This is my personal first choice when it comes favorite toppings.
+But there are lots of other fun possibilities.
+You might like to try one or a combination of any of these ideas:

 Canadian Fried Dough beaver tails recipe